brianspiering/rl-course/readme.md

 If you are not a current MSDS student, you are also welcome to enroll this course.
 Please email for permission [bspiering@usfca.edu](mailto:bspiering@usfca.edu).

+If you are auditing, your work will not be graded.

 ### Prework Check

 There will be a required prework __before__ each class.
 The prework will check that you have watch the videos, read the reading, and are prepared for the in-class activities.
 The prework check also allows be to get a sense for the current  understanding of the class.
 I know which material I can skim/skip and which material to over in greater detail.